lchan217/Project-3-Restaurants-Flatiron-Final/README.md

 ## Usage

-Please type "rails s" into the terminal and visit http://localhost:3000/ in a Google Chrome browser.
+Visit https://restaurants1000.herokuapp.com/ OR type "rails s" into the terminal and visit http://localhost:3000/ in a Google Chrome browser.

 ## Contributing